 The global economy has experienced substantial turmoil including impacts from the world financial markets which have experienced a period of significant volatility and overall declines.
-In addition, as of the date of this Quarterly Report, due to unprecedented decreases in demand and economic uncertainty resulting from the COVID-19 pandemic, crude oil prices declined precipitously.
-A significant portion of the Company's sales and profitability is derived from the sale of products that are used in the oil and gas industry.
-While the Company has yet to experience supply chain interruptions or material cancellations of orders, the potential impact of future disruptions, continued economic uncertainty, and continued depressed crude oil prices and declining rig count levels may have a significant adverse impact that may result in the recognition of material impairments or other related charges.
+In addition, as of the date of this Quarterly Report, due to significant decreases on demand and economic uncertainty resulting from the COVID-19 pandemic, crude oil prices declined significantly.
+A significant portion of the Company's sales and profitability is derived from the sale of products used within the oil and gas industry.
+While the Company has yet to experience significant supply chain interruptions or material cancellations of orders, the potential impact of future disruptions, continued economic uncertainty, and continued depressed crude oil prices and declining rig count levels may have a significant adverse impact that may result in the recognition of material impairments or other related charges.